tqre/archlive/README.md

 I'm using VBox-Win10 and Rufus to be able to boot on classrooms machines.

 The usb stick loads Arch Linux into ram and has root autologin.
 Zsh is the current shell with gmpr-config package.
-Upon boot, the minion clones the minion repository and runs a script from there configuring salt and starts the service.
+On login, the minion clones the minion repository and runs a script from there configuring salt and starts the service.

 ### Secure boot enabled?